k-brahma/django-allauth/docs/socialaccount/configuration.rst

   The URL path prefix that is used for all OpenID Connect providers.
 By default, it is set to ``"oidc"``, meaning, an OpenID Connect provider with provider ID ``foo`` uses ``/accounts/oidc/foo/login/`` as its login URL.

+``SOCIALACCOUNT_AUTO_CONNECT_BY_EMAIL`` (default: ``False``)
+  When enabled, if a user attempts to login with a social account that has an email address matching an existing user account, the social account will be automatically connected to that existing user account.
+This simplifies the user experience by avoiding the need for manual account connection when email addresses match.

+``SOCIALACCOUNT_AUTO_CONNECT_VERIFIED_ONLY`` (default: ``True``)
+  When ``SOCIALACCOUNT_AUTO_CONNECT_BY_EMAIL`` is enabled, this setting controls whether the auto-connection should only occur when the email address from the social account is verified.
+This adds an extra layer of security by ensuring that only verified email addresses can trigger automatic account connection.